nmathey/RealT_OfflinePortfolio/README.md

 # RealT_OfflinePortfolio
-Consolidate an offline version of an offline version of your RealT portfolio
+Consolidate an offline version of your RealT properties portfolio

 ***This is a work in progress / sandbox personnal development*** I'm not a dev so forgive the quick and dirty style ;)